A Forward Backward Greedy approach for Sparse Multiscale Learning: Results

 \section{Results}

-In this section we analyze the performance of the presented multiscale approach on a variety of datasets.
-We begin with the datasets shown in Fig. \ref{Pic1} \cite{simulationlib}.
+In this section we analyze the performance of the presented multiscale approach on a variety of datasets (code link is in the Declarations section at the end).
+We begin with the datasets \cite{simulationlib} shown in Fig. \ref{Pic1}.
 Here samples in (a) and (b) represent univariate datasets (sample size = 200), with (b) specifically infected with noise to represent a more complex scenario. (c) and (d) extends the setting to multivariate datasets.
 Here (c) is an analytical function with multiple local maxima and minima (sample size = 2500).
 This is followed by (d), which is a Digital Elevation Model (DEM) dataset (sample size = 5336), i.e. a map of topography.
 It should be noted that without loss of generality, we have normalized all the datasets to values from 0 to 1.
 In this section we begin with convergence studies for these four test functions, followed by a study on analyzing the behavior of $\epsilon_s$ and how it is updated over the scales.
 Convergence is also studied in terms of the relative magnitude of sparse representation (with respect to the full data size).
-Then we analyze the quality of multiscale reconstructions, more specifically understanding the stability of the reconstructions with respect to the sampling design.
+Then we analyze the quality of multiscale reconstructions, more specifically studying the stability of the reconstructions with respect to the sampling design.

 We further analyze the performance of our approach as a data reduction and learning model on two other real datasets.
-The first dataset consists of grayscale images of five different people (comes directly bunbdled with the sklearn python package \cite{scikit-learn}, though the original data source is $https://cs.nyu.edu/~roweis/$), where we analyze the ability of data reduction coupled with efficient reconstructions.
+The first dataset consists of grayscale images of five different people (comes directly bundled with the sklearn python package \cite{scikit-learn}, though the original data source is $https://cs.nyu.edu/~roweis/$), where we analyze the ability of data reduction coupled with efficient reconstructions.
 The last dataset is a photon cloud for the ICESat-2 \cite{neumann2019ice} satellite tracks for McMurdo Dry Valleys in Antarctica.
-Here the objective is one of the well known problems in Remote Sensing \cite{smith2019land} dealing with inferring the true surface from large photon clouds.
+Here the objective is one of the well known problems in Remote Sensing \cite{smith2019land}, dealing with inferring the true surface from large photon clouds.

 Following the results of Proposition \ref{epsilonrate}, and by assuming that we explore the highest scale of 15, we set the starting tolerance $\epsilon_0$ as $\frac{\delta \vartheta_{15}}{\vartheta_0}$.
 For all univariate approximations we assume $\delta = 10^{-3}$.
 For higher dimension approximations, we assume $\delta = 10^{-2}$.
 This assumption is consistent for all the examples shown in this paper.
 The algorithm is found to work well with other similar small values of $\delta$ as well.